a-she/sea-301d1/class-01-jquery-and-the-dom/day1-computerSetup.md

 Verify apm is installed by typing:

-`which atom`
+`which apm`

 You should see something like this:

-`/usr/local/bin/atom`
+`/usr/local/bin/apm`

-Go [here](https://atom.io/docs/v0.194.0/using-atom-atom-packages#command-line) to verify it's enabled.
+Go [here](https://atom.io/docs/v0.194.0/using-atom-atom-packages#command-line) to verify apm is enabled.
 Once you have verified that apm commands will work, enter this on your Terminal:

 `apm install linter linter-eslint`